Samir-Kesare/OpsTree-Documentation-/Monitoring/Design/AppMonitoring/alertingRules/README.md

 | Prevent Downtime     | By promptly notifying about anomalies or deviations from expected behavior, alert rules help prevent downtime.       |
 | Resource Optimization| Alert rules help optimize resource allocation by identifying underutilized or overutilized resources in real-time.   |
 | Enhanced Reliability | They contribute to maintaining system reliability and performance by identifying and resolving issues promptly.    |

-These aspects highlight the importance of alert rules in app monitoring for maintaining system health, reliability, and performance.
 ***

 ## Components

 | Component            | Description                                                                                                         |
 |----------------------|---------------------------------------------------------------------------------------------------------------------|
 | Alert rules          | Define conditions triggering notifications when specific criteria are met.                                |